Case Study: Drone in a Box – Grain Storage Facilities

 Wheatbelt WA

-As the first company in Australia to deploy the cutting-edge DJI Dock system, Sensorem’s Drone-in-a-Box (DiaB) solution SensHub – Custom was on hand to assist Co-operative Bulk Handling (CBH) with a persistent issue of birds damaging tarps covering the grain stockpiles post-harvest.
+As the first company in Australia to deploy the cutting-edge DJI Dock system, Sensorem’s Drone-in-a-Box (DiaB) solution SensHub-Custom was on hand to assist Western Australian grain co-operative, Co-operative Bulk Handling (CBH), with the persistent issue of birds damaging the tarpaulins (tarps) that covered the post-harvest grain stockpiles.

-Drone in a Box (DiaB) technology allows for the remote operation of drones, with the remote pilot operating from a Remote Operations Centre, often thousands of kilometres from the site.
-With Civil Aviation Safety Authority (CASA) for BVLOS and Remote Operations from one of Sensorem’s Remote Operations Centre in Subiaco, Western Australia, the scene was set for one of the most successful and unique drone projects in Australia.
+Our Drone in a Box (DiaB)solution allows for the remote operation of drones, with the pilot operating remotely from a Remote Operations Centre, often thousands of kilometres from the site.

-The CBH innovation team approached Sensorem to help solve the bird problem by using drones mounted with speaker systems, operating on automated flight paths over the OBHs to scare the birds away into nearby bushland.
-Six regional sites in the WA Wheatbelt were selected for the project – all located 200 to 300kms from Sensorem’s Remote Operations Centre.
+The CBH innovation team approached Sensorem to help solve the bird problem.
+Sensorem facilitated specialised agricultural drone technology by using drones mounted with speaker systems, operating on automated flight paths over the OBHs to scare the birds into nearby bushland.
+Six regional sites in the WA Wheatbelt were selected for the project – all located 200 to 300 kms and out of visual line of sight from Sensorem’s Remote Operations Centre.

-Sensorem was selected by DJI Enterprise as the testing company for the pre-release DJI Dock 1 in Australia in early 2023, with testing occurring on an active CBH site in the Avon region.
-This was followed by further testing at a Rio Tinto site in the Pilbara.
-The technology proved that it could withstand the often-harsh conditions of the Wheatbelt and Pilbara regions and was selected as the solution for the CBH project.
+Sensorem was selected by DJI Enterprise as the testing company for the pre-release DJI Dock 1 in Australia in early 2023.
+Testing first occurred on an active CBH site in the Avon region, followed by further testing of drone services at a Rio Tinto site in the Pilbara.
+The technology proved that drone operations could withstand the often-harsh conditions of the Wheatbelt and Pilbara regions and were selected as the solution for the CBH project.

-Next, the Sensorem team of specialist technicians and engineers developed a custom comms box that accompanied the DJI Dock, allowing for low latency video and data streams, together with remote VHF communications.
-The drone in a box solution operates seven days a week, from 5am – 8pm, for bird scaring, grain stockpiles surveys, and inspection, and the team is on call 24 hrs for site security and incident management.
+Our Drone in a Box (UAV) solution operates seven days a week, from 5am – 8pm, for bird scaring, crop monitoring, grain stockpiles surveys, and inspection, and the team is on call 24 hrs for site security and incident management.

 Project Success

-Over 2500 BVLOS drone flights were conducted across the first four months of the project alone and CBH experienced a significant reduction in bird numbers, which limited the damage to both the tarpaulin and the grain beneath.
+Over 2500 BVLOS drone flights were conducted across the first four months of the project alone and CBH experienced a significant reduction in bird numbers, which limited the damage to both the tarpaulin and the grain beneath, resulting in cost savings for the client.

-For this project, Sensorem took home the prestigious Innovation Champion – Operational Planning award at the 2024 AAUS industry award night in Canberra.
-The autonomous drone in a box solution also proves that the technology is easily scalable and can be implemented across the entire receival network.
-There was a 99% reliability across all the equipment, including drone, drone box, comms box and data stream back to the Remote Operations Centre.
+Sensorem’s drone services on this project won the prestigious Innovation Champion – Operation Awards at the 2024 AAUS industry award night in Canberra.
+The autonomous Drone in a Box solution also proves that the technology is cost effective and easily scalable and can be implemented across the entire receival network.
+There was a 99% reliability across all the equipment, including drone, drone box, comms box and data stream, back to the Remote Operations Centre.

 Explore our other projects